TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 I point at the tea.
 “That’s how Cambodia is,” I explain.
 “Back home, you would just get a taste of it.
 Here, you get the full flavor.”

 Nohn looks at me, then at the tea glass.
-I think of a way to tell him about the soup thought without being offensive, but before I need to make a try, Nohn’s eyes start to shine with understanding and amusement, and we both start to laugh.
+I think of a way to tell him about the soup without being offensive, but before I try, Nohn’s eyes start to shine with understanding and amusement, and we both start to laugh.

-The next day, I ask him about Angkor .
+The next day, I asked him about Angkor.

 Nohn smiles.
 “There’s no road.
 But there is a boat.”

-And of course, it leaves at dawn, at the time when dreams merge with reality.
-Travel Time, I write in my tiny diary, and pack my bags once more.
+Of course, it leaves at dawn, when dreams merge with reality.
+Travel Time, I write in my tiny diary and pack my bags once more.

 About Us